Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 Choosing convenience over efficiency is difficult, but if you notice that your operator uses complex logic and may end up creating big terms - you can trivially factor out the logic into a Plutarch level function, hoist it, and simply apply that function within the operator.

-Consider boolean or-
+Consider "boolean or":

 ```hs
 (#||) :: Term s PBool -> Term s PBool -> Term s PBool
 x #|| y = pif x (pconstant True) $ pif y (pconstant True) $ pconstant False
 ```

-You can factor out most of the logic to a Plutarch level function, and apply that in the operator definition-
+You can factor out most of the logic to a Plutarch level function, and apply that in the operator definition:

 ```hs
 (#||) :: Term s PBool -> Term s PBool -> Term s PBool